Chickens and Eggs

 We have a lot of people who ask about all the different labels and claims on egg cartons.
 We found a great explanation and you can read more below by clicking here.

 We sell our farm fresh eggs direct to the consumer - You.

 Our hens produce beautiful, healthy eggs that are hand collected and packaged right here on our farm.
 Currently we do have any eggs available on a weekly basis.

 "They are so, so delicious and ten million times better than grocery store eggs!
 Thanks, Racheal"

 We guarantee our eggs - you will be satisfied or we will refund your money.
+Period.
 People often come back after trying the eggs (for the novelty of eating some farm fresh eggs) and are very quickly convinced of the difference between our farm eggs and even the organic or "free range" eggs they used to buy at the grocery store.

 Eggs are $4.00 per dozen.

 And another great article about farm eggs published by Mother Earth News.

 For those of you looking for healthy meat that was raised in a loving environment, on fresh pastures, only minutes from your home, you only need to wait a little while longer.
 After too many articles and seeing even one movie or clip about how commercial factories process (raise) the meat we eat, it's hard to purchase those birds anymore.